ruuvi/ruuvi-sensor-protocols/dataformat_08.md

 The encryption key is formed from 64-bit tag ID, 8 bit encryption salt and a static password with length of 16 bytes by appending salt to ID and XORing the 9 bytes with 9 first bytes of password

+## Invalid values
+If a value cannot be determined for any reason, a special invalid value is sent.
+For unsigned values the invalid value is largest presentable number, for example `0xFFFF` and for signed values the invalud value is smallest presentable number, for example `0x8000`.
+Invalid values should be treated as NULL, NAN, NONE or similar by the parser.

 ## Example

 Data        | Value